-Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, or simply attending school events.
-Parents stay informed on upcoming events and school activities through ParentSquare, school newsletters, the school website, and the "Monday Message".
-Contact the school office at (805) 649-6600 for more information on how to become involved in your child's learning environment.
+Parents in the Homestead program are in their child's learning environment as they supervise their children's learning at home.
+Parents stay informed on upcoming events and school activities through ParentSquare, parent meetings, the school website, monthly newsletters, and marguee.
+Contact the school office at (805) 289-1817 ext.
+1010 for more information on how to become involved in your child's learning environment.